foroozandehgroup/cupid-data/readme_template.txt

 **You are advised to look at the Quinine and Strychnine notebooks first, as detailed descriptions are provided in these.**

+**To run a particular notebook, make sure that you lauuch Jupyter Lab inside one of the directories listed below.
+I.e. to look at the quinine notebook, make sure you are in `code/quinine/`.**

 * `code/quinine/` - Quinine result (main paper Figure 2).

 * `code/estradiol/` - 17β-Estradiol result (main paper Figure 3).